 The importance of spend visibility

-Spending visibility allows school administrators, leaders, heads, & governors to see how & where a school’s money is being spent.
+Spending visibility allows school administrators, leaders, heads, and governors to see how and where a school’s money is being spent.
 Visibility is crucial for:

 - tracking departmental spending